1 new COVID-19 case reported in Jefferson Co., Ill.

-As of Friday, a total of 92 individuals have tested positive for COVID-19 in Jefferson County, Illinois, including 14 deaths and 71 cases released from isolation.
+As of Monday, May 11, approximately 99 individuals have tested positive for COVID-19 in Jefferson County, Illinois, including 14 deaths, 12 individuals in isolation and 73 cases released from isolation.

-The health department said a total of 693 individuals have tested negative for the virus.
+The health department said 756 individuals have tested negative for the virus.

 Copyright 2020 KFVS.
 All rights reserved.